Unity-Technologies/marathon-envs/gym-unity/README.md

 environments is via a wrapper provided by OpenAI called `gym`.
 For more information on the gym interface, see [here](https://github.com/openai/gym).

-We provide a a gym wrapper, and instructions for using it with existing machine learning algorithms which utilize gyms.
+We provide a gym wrapper and instructions for using it with existing machine learning algorithms which utilize gyms.
 Both wrappers provide interfaces on top of our `UnityEnvironment` class, which is the default way of interfacing with a Unity environment via Python.